Hi all, I went to

 The scenery in Queenstown was just breathtaking.
 It is definitely a place worth visiting and it was the highlight of my trip.

 Rotorua was also special.
 The sulphur and mud pools were stunning.
 The lakes district was also beautiful and empty.
-Rotorua is probably the best place to experience the indigenous culture of New Zealand as well.
+Rotorua is probably the best place to experience the indigenous culture of

 The place is green and clean and all that you hear about it, IT”S TRUE!
 It’s very quiet and empty.
 If you enjoy wide open spaces, fresh air, nature and friendly people… it’s a definite YOU SHOULD GO THERE!
 You will fall in love with the place!